 It identifies the specific ZEV that the fleet owner committed to purchase, the date of the purchase, and that the purchase is for immediate delivery to the fleet owner in California; and

-It shows the new ZEV was ordered at least one year prior to the next upcoming ZEV Milestone specified in section 2013.6(c).
+It shows the new ZEV was ordered at least one year prior to the next upcoming ZEV Milestone specified in section 2013.6(b).

 Manufacturer Cancellation.
-If a vehicle manufacturer cancels a purchase agreement for ZEVs used to qualify for this extension due to circumstances beyond the control of the fleet owner, the fleet owner must secure another purchase agreement for ZEVs within one year of the cancellation.
-Fleet owners must submit a copy of the manufacturer cancellation notice within 30 calendar days of the cancellation and must submit the new ZEV purchase agreement within 30 calendar days of placing the order to TRUCRS@arb.ca.gov to maintain the extension.
-If no ZEV is available to purchase, the fleet owner may request the ZEV Purchase Exemption specified in section 2013.2(d).
+If a vehicle manufacturer cancels a purchase agreement for ZEVs used to qualify for this extension due to circumstances beyond the control of the fleet owner, the fleet owner shall secure another purchase agreement for ZEVs within one year of the cancellation.
+Fleet owners shall submit a copy of the manufacturer cancellation notice within 30 calendar days of the cancellation and shall submit the new ZEV purchase agreement within 30 calendar days of placing the order to TRUCRS@arb.ca.gov to maintain the extension.
+If no ZEV is available to purchase, the fleet owner may request the exemptions specified in sections 2013.2(b), 2013.2(d), or 2013.2(e).

 Fleet Owner Cancellation.
-If a fleet owner cancels a purchase agreement used to qualify for this extension, the claim for the extension will be treated as invalid and the agreement will be treated as if it were never executed.
+If a fleet owner cancels a purchase agreement used to qualify for this extension, the claim for the extension shall be treated as invalid and the agreement shall be treated as if it were never executed.

-In granting or denying the exemption request, the Executive Officer will rely on the information submitted by the applicant and utilize their good engineering judgement to determine whether the information meets the criteria in section 2013.6(h).
+In granting or denying the exemption request, the Executive Officer shall rely on the information submitted by the fleet owner and utilize their good engineering judgement to determine whether the information meets the criteria in section 2013.6(g).